eyelboga/ftp/README.md

-# upload a local folder contents to different folders in ftp server using WinSCP
+# WinSCP script for uploading local folder contents to different folders in a ftp server

 Running a WinSCP script to upload local folder contents to different folders in ftp server